Significance

 Memorial Days icon

-The Historical Meaning of the UN Forces Paricipation in the Korean War
+The Historical Meaning of the UN Forces

 In accordance with the UN decision to support Korea, 21 members of the United Nations participated in the Korean War to safeguard international peace and security under the UN flag for the first time since its foundation in 1945.
 Under command of the US forces, the UN forces fought battles, repeatedly moving northward or southward from the Nakdong River up to the Amnok River.
 The UN forces' participation in the Korean War has important meanings in the world history.